-We must expand Medicaid to 400,000 Virginians - veterans, women, and working families - immediately.
+We must expand Medicaid to 400,000 Virginians - veterans, women, and working families.
 Here in the 2nd District, 2,400 of our neighbors could gain healthcare through Medicaid expansion.
 The politicians in Richmond have denied healthcare to families and our neighbors for far too long.
-I will fight to ensure that all Virginians have access to affordable healthcare.
+As your Delegate, I am fighting to ensure that all Virginians have access to affordable healthcare.

 We must protect Planned Parenthood funding and ensure all women have access to affordable birth control and cancer screenings.
 I will vigorously support a woman's right to make choices regarding her education, career, and health.
 I also support equal pay for equal work.
 One of the most fundamental constitutional protections is a right to privacy.
 I will advocate for women's right to unrestricted access to affordable care, including reproductive services.
 As delegate, I will be a staunch defender against the concerted effort to roll back women's rights and access to safe, affordable healthcare.

 Criminal Justice Reform

 As a former magistrate and a current public defender, I have witnessed first-hand the need for comprehensive criminal justice reform.
 We must end the school to prison pipeline and stop locking up our children for small mistakes.
 This starts by promoting alternatives to out of school suspension and emphasizing deterrence options for resource officers.
 In my first year in office, I proposed ten criminal justice reform bills.